japila-books/spark-structured-streaming-internals/docs/SymmetricHashJoinStateManager.md

 `commit` simply requests the <<keyToNumValues, keyToNumValues>> and <<keyWithIndexToValue, keyWithIndexToValue>> state store handlers to <<spark-sql-streaming-StateStoreHandler.md#commit, commit state changes>>.

-NOTE: `commit` is used exclusively when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.md#commitStateAndGetMetrics, commit state changes and get performance metrics>>.
+`commit` is used when `OneSideHashJoiner` is requested to [commit state changes and get performance metrics](OneSideHashJoiner.md#commitStateAndGetMetrics).

 === [[abortIfNeeded]] Aborting State (Changes) -- `abortIfNeeded` Method